JAMES: Normalizing Job Titles with Multi-Aspect Graph Embeddings and Reasoning: Our Proposed Model:

 Since the Poincare ball is a Riemannian manifold, the Riemannian metric tensor is represented in the $d$-dimentional ball $B^d = \{x \in \mathbb{R}^d | ||x|| < 1\}$, where $||x||$ is the Euclidean norm.
 Then, the Riemannian metric tensor $r_x$ is defined as:

 where $x \in B^d$ and $r^E$ is the Euclidean metric tensor.
 Then, the distance of two points $a, b \in B^d$ is defined as:

-Based on these metrics, we construct the Poincare embedding on the Poincare ball using \cite{nickel2017poincare}.
-Here, we input the parent-child pair dataset and then obtain the $m$-dimensional embedding.
-We output \topoembed as the hyperbolic graph embedding of the each input job title.
+Based on these metrics, we construct the Poincare embedding on the Poincare ball \cite{nickel2017poincare} with the input of the parent-child pair dataset and obtain the $m$-dimensional embedding.
+Figure \ref{fig:poincare} provides a visualization comparison between Euclidean and Poincare embeddings in a 2-dimensional ball, where the hyperbolic embedding exhibits a hierarchy of dots, while each dot in the Euclidean embedding is scattered disorderly.
+We output \topoembed as the hyperbolic graph embedding of each input job title.